 If you have been diagnosed with an autoimmune thyroid condition such as Grave’s or Hashimoto’s, I also recommend avoiding legumes and nightshade vegetables (tomatoes, potatoes, peppers, eggplant, okra, and goji berries).
 To learn more about the specifics of the Autoimmune Protocol, consider scheduling a 1:1 consult with me.

-At this point you may be wondering what you CAN eat!
 Don’t worry—there are plenty of delicious foods that are thyroid-friendly.

 You’ll want to stick to whole, anti-inflammatory, nutrient-dense foods: wild-caught fish and seafood, grass-fed and grass-finished meats, healthy fats and oils, a rainbow of vegetables and starches, fermented foods, bone broth, and plenty of filtered water should be on your weekly shopping list.